CynicDog/db2-lab-for-data-engineering/performance-monitoring/README.md

 ### 1.3.
 Audit Logs

 Audit logs are not enabled by default and, like transaction logs, are stored in a proprietary binary format.
-The absence of files in the `/database/config/db2inst1/sqllib/security/auditdata/` directory confirms that auditing has not been activated.

 To use auditing, you must first enable it and configure which audit events you want to track.
 The audit configuration is specific to the database instance.